 - March 10: Governor Beshear issued an executive order to allow pharmacists to refill prescriptions for up to 30 days.
-As of May 8, the executive order allowing emergency refills and for pharmacists to work in non-traditional settings has been extended to July 7, August 5, and again for 30 days beginning September 6 and could be further extended.
+The executive order allowing emergency refills and for pharmacists to work in non-traditional settings has been extended to July 7, August 5, and again for 30 days beginning September 6 and could be further extended.

 - March 9: Governor Beshear issued an executive order waiving all cost sharing for screening and testing of COVID-19 and prior authorization requirements.